Analysis

 Most of the data is never analysed.
 According to IDC, 90% of the data generated is never analysed.
 Thus, dark data is like a hidden iceberg.
 The tip of the iceberg is being analysed and used for decision-making.
 And the dark data is hidden beneath.

-Dark data can be analysed for our benefit.
+Dark data can be analysed.
 With the analysis, we can have insights.
 Insights from the data we have already produced but had left earlier.

 The business can derive benefits from the analysis of such data.
 Maybe geolocation data collected from a sale online can be used to offer specific discounts.
 Frequent buyers can be catered to with goodies.
 This can encourage more sales.
 Unless the data is not analysed we can’t make sense of it.

-If we are having data on customers coming to our sales offices or stores then we can look into the data at how these people come in, why they come in and what are they looking for when they step into our stores or sales offices.
+If we have data on customers coming to our sales offices or stores then we can look into the data at how these people come in, why they come in and what they are looking for when they step into our stores or sales offices.
 To have these data collected is the task; it is a task that can be done and it should be done on a routine basis.

 When data is collected from people who come to a store then we can look into it what they are looking for, we can ask them why they came down to our store, what they are looking for and if they’re not getting it in our store then we can actually map this data and refer to it later on.